-No one expects a home decorator to be as thorough with planning as a practicing interior designer, but at the very least, you should take some simple measurements.
+No one expects a home decorator to be as thorough with planning as an interior designer who’s using AutoCAD, but at the very least you should take some simple measurements.
 Hanging a few art pieces on one wall?
 Make sure they are evenly spaced.
 Having a new sofa delivered?
 Make sure your delivery men can get it in the door.
 Take special care when making online orders, and test out the measurements before you fork over your credit card.

 Many designers advise to go as high as you possibly can when it comes to installing your curtain rod (to give the illusion your ceilings are taller), but that choice is subjective.
 The length of your drapes, however, is one thing most designers agree on: They should “kiss” the floor.
 A rookie move would be to have them hit the window ledge or fall somewhere between the bottom of the window and the base of the floor.
 If you want to get super romantic with silk curtains, you can go for a glamorous “puddling” of extra fabric, but otherwise they should just meet the floor.

 Buying furniture in sets might be the most rookie move of all.
-If anything about your home brings to mind an IKEA showroom, you should start questioning everything.
-It’s okay to have, say, matching nightstands or a pair of matching chairs, but don’t even think about buying a bed, dresser, and nightstand set or a sofa and two matching armchairs.
-Introducing a little variety adds depth and keeps your home from looking like a store.
+If anything about your home brings to mind Rooms to Go, you should start questioning everything.
+It’s ok to have, say, matching nightstands or a pair of matching chairs, but don’t even think about buying a bed, dresser, and nightstand set or a sofa and two matching armchairs.
+Introducing a little variety adds depth and keeps your home from looking like a showroom.

-Just like you should have a mix of furniture pieces in your home, you should also have a mix of design eras.
-Pair a midcentury credenza with eclectic contemporary art work and details.
+Just like you should have a mix of furniture pieces in your home, you should also have a mix of design eras and styles.
+Pair a modernist ’50s French wall sconce with a Downton Abbey–era sofa and a Chinoiserie-inspired wallpaper.
 Mix it up.
 Using furniture and accessories from only one era will make your home feel like a TV set.